Top Republicans offer conflicting messages about Trump’s loss while campaigning in Georgia

 But Trump’s false statements about the election have at times undermined that GOP message in Georgia.
 Trump has fueled a false conspiracy theory that the state’s voting machines are rigged, and some of his supporters here have held rallies calling for conservatives to boycott the Senate races as a way to protest the Biden victory — a message that could hand the Senate to Democrats.

-Other close Trump allies, including Donald Trump Jr., and Sen. Ted Cruz (R-Tex.), flew to Georgia for fundraising events Thursday.
+Other close Trump allies, including Donald Trump Jr. and Sen. Ted Cruz (R-Tex.), flew to Georgia for fundraising events Thursday.
 The president’s son has amplified his father’s baseless claims of voter fraud but urged voters to turn out.
 Cruz has pledged to litigate any voter-fraud case that gets taken up by the Supreme Court — which has rejected multiple appeals from Trump legal backers.

 In Columbus on Thursday, Trump backers openly grappled with this conflict.